jeffpeitsch/DirectionalILM/README.md

 This repository contains code to simulate from and fit the directional ILMs described in "Directional Spatial Individual Level Models of Infectious Disease Transmission" by Peitsch, Pokharel, and Deardon; available at https://hdl.handle.net/1880/121536.

-SimStudyPopulation.txt provides the (X,Y) locations of individiduals used in the simulation study.
+population.txt provides the (X,Y) locations of individiduals used in the simulation study.

 SimulationVonMises.c and SimulationWrappedCauchy.c provide code to simulate epidemics using the directional ILM with their respective circular distributions.